Hallock, Minnesota: History

 Hallock was platted in 1879.
 The city was named for Charles Hallock, an American writer.
 Hallock was incorporated as a city in 1887.
 A post office has been in operation at Hallock since 1879.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.10 sqmi, of which 2.04 sqmi is land and 0.06 sqmi is water.

 U.S. Highway 75 and Minnesota State Highway 175 are two of the main routes in the city.

+Hallock Municipal Airport serves the city, being just one mile south of Hallock.